 People with disability and carers

 Everybody is at risk of getting coronavirus (COVID-19).
-For most people, they will only develop mild illness and recover easily, but others may develop severe sickness that affects the lungs.
+Most people will only develop mild illness and recover.
+Others may develop severe sickness that affects the lungs.

 Why is COVID-19 dangerous for people with disability?

-People with disability may be more vulnerable to COVID-19 especially when they:
+People with disability may be more vulnerable to COVID-19 especially if they:

 - have a compromised immune system

-- First Nations people aged 50 years and over
+- are a First Nations person aged 50 years or over

-- living in supported accommodation or group residential settings.
+- are living in supported accommodation or group residential settings.

 Information for people with disability